HHS/simpler-grants-gov/documentation/decisions/adr/0011-frontend-tooling.md

 **[TypeScript](https://www.typescriptlang.org/):** Strongly typed programming language that builds on JavaScript
 - Converts to JavaScript, therefore works everywhere JavaScript is compatible
-- Static-type checking build into language
+- Static-type checking built into language
 - Identifies problems early at compile time
 - Open source and maintained by Microsoft